 A pattern-matching function allows verifying whether a string value matches the predefined pattern.
-For example, for emails, phone numbers, and zip codes the following function can be used:
+For example, for emails, phone numbers, and zip codes the following function can be used: like (String str, String pattern)

 The result is a Boolean value indicating whether the string equals the pattern.